xuandungdoan/WP_TKHTTMDT/wp-content/plugins/nextend-facebook-connect/readme.txt

 #### Additional features in the [Pro addon](https://nextendweb.com/social-login/)

 * WooCommerce compatibility
-* Pro providers: LinkedIn, Amazon, VKontakte VK.com and more coming soon
+* Pro providers: LinkedIn, Amazon, VKontakte, WordPress.com, Yahoo, PayPal, Disqus, Apple and more coming soon
 * Configure whether email address should be asked on registration at each provider
 * Configure whether username should be asked on registration at each provider
 * Choose from icons or wide buttons